 Stellenbosch’s Village Museum comprises four historic houses that will give you a sense of what it was like to live in Stellenbosch during the 18th and 19th centuries.
 Exhibitions include the Schreuderhuis – the oldest restored townhouse in South Africa; and the Blettermanhuis – built in 1789 by the last magistrate appointed by the Dutch East India Company.

-When Monday – Saturday, 9am – 5pm
+Times Monday – Saturday, 9am – 5pm

-Sunday, 10am – 1pm (April to August); 10am – 4pm (September to March)
+Sunday, 10am – 1pm (April – August); 10am – 4pm (September – March)

-Cost R40 (adults); R20 (children, aged 2 – 17)
+Cost R40 (adults); R20 (children 2 – 17 years)

 Contact 021 887 2937, firstname.lastname@example.org / email@example.com